supersonictw/se_nginx/README.md

 ## After
 Check your Nginx can write and delete files to web directory on the SELinux Enabled Machine
-### If your Nginx could access to view any files, login as ROOT and type:
+### If your Nginx could access to view any files, login as ROOT and go to your web directory, type:

     chcon -R -t httpd_sys_content_t *